mandamurthy/dual-sign/README.md

 - Fix product path logic so each product/project has a unique, correct path.
 - Add authentication and user session management.
 - Continue to verify and improve audit log display and compliance features.
+- Debug and fix Audit Log Diff Columns logic so it matches the expected output format and always captures changes.

 ---